ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 Dixo: "contact ground swarmers"<br>
 _PFump-PFump-PFump-Crck-Crck-Crck BRRapp BRRapp_<br>

 Watch for a help request from the lead...looks like they've got it handled.
 The troopers are reporting: 20..21..22 dead swarmers, dont even need grenades, just UHV* exa'bolts.
-Gotta remember to keep an eye on the rocks above...I can't see anything with all that interference, are those clouds just ash?.
+Gotta remember to keep an eye on the rocks above...I can't see anything with all the interference, are those clouds just ash?.
 40....45... guess they aren't going to let me splat any.
-No ones gotten nicked...yet.
+No ones gotten nicked......._yet_.
 50...58...60. _PFump-mpp-mp BRapp-app-ap_ \*guns silent\*

 Attack seems over.